Harry Coover: Super Glue

 While much attention was given to the glue's capacity to bond solid materials, Coover was also the first to recognize and patent cyanoacrylates as a tissue adhesive after his eldest son cut open his finger while making a model and glued the cut closed with the glue he had samples of from the lab, an early formulation of super glue.
 Super glue was first used in the Vietnam War in a spray form as a hemostatic agent to temporarily patch the internal organs of injured soldiers until conventional surgery could be performed.
 Tissue adhesives are now used worldwide for a variety of sutureless surgical applications in humans and animals.

 Coover said many times that he was most proud of the medical applications of cyanoacrylates, that they had saved many lives and would continue to do so.

 Other inventions

 Coover held 460 patents and Super Glue was just one of his many discoveries.
 He viewed "programmed innovation," a management methodology emphasizing research and development, among his most important work.
-Implemented at Kodak, programmed innovation resulted in the introduction of 320 new products and sales growth from $1.8 billion to $2.5 billion.
 Coover later formed an international management consulting practice, advising corporate clients around the world on programmed innovation methodology.

 Coover received the Southern Chemist Man of the Year Award for his outstanding accomplishments in individual innovation and creativity.
 He also held the Earle B. Barnes Award for Leadership in Chemical Research Management, the Maurice Holland Award, the IRI Achievement Award, and was a medalist for the Industrial Research Institute.
 In 1983, Coover was elected to the National Academy of Engineering.
 In 2004, Coover was inducted into the National Inventor's Hall of Fame.
 In 2010, Coover received the National Medal of Technology and Innovation.